-After you choose an analysis, Prism will bring up the corresponding Parameters dialog companion book, Analyzing Data with GraphPad Prism.
-Each parameters inappropriate analysis, the results won't be meaningful.
+After you choose an analysis, Prism will bring up the corresponding Parameters dialog.
+All the analyses are explained in detail in the companion book, Analyzing Data with GraphPad Prism.
+Each Parameters dialog has a button "Help me decide" which will bring up online help explaining the principles of the analysis.

-Note: Prism can't help you beware of the first rule of computers: Garbage in, garbage out.
-If you enter incorrect data or pick an
+Note: Prism can't help you beware of the first rule of computers: Garbage in, Garbage out.
+If you enter incorrect data or pick an inappropriate analysis, the results won't be meaningful.